cessda/cessda.guidelines.public/quality.md

 CESSDA requires its tools and services to be of sufficient quality for sustainable operation.

-The quality and acceptability criteria for CESSDA tools and services is defined by the [CESSDA Software Maturity Levels](https://doi.org/10.5281/zenodo.2614050).
+The quality and acceptability criteria for CESSDA tools and services are defined by the [CESSDA Software Maturity Levels](./CESSDA_Software_Maturity_Levels.md).

 For a service to be operated by CESSDA, the following criteria must be met